earlephilhower/arduino-pico/docs/wifi.rst

   * LWIP, the TCP/IP driver, requires preallocated buffers to allow it to run in non-polling mode (i.e. packets can be sent and received in the background without the application needing to explicitly do anything).

-* The WiFi driver is a little limited as of now, but fully functional for sending and receiving data
+* The WiFi driver has some limitations stemming from the upstream SDK:

   * Extensible Authentication Protocol (EAP) is not supported

   * Combined STA/AP mode is not supported

-* Multicore is supported, but only core 0 may run ``WiFi`` related code.
+* Multicore is supported, but only core 0 may run ``WiFi`` related code when in bare metal.
+When using FreeRTOS, any Task on any core can perform networking operations.

-  * FreeRTOS is supported only on core 0 and from within ``setup`` and ``loop``, not tasks, due to the requirement for a very different LWIP implementation.
-PRs always appreciated!

-  * LEAmDNS (``MDNS``) is not supported in FreeRTOS due to internal IRQ-time memory allocations.
-Instead, use the SimpleMDNS library ( ``#include <SimpleMDNS.h>`` ) which has no such allocations.

 The WiFi library borrows much work from the `ESP8266 Arduino Core <https://github.com/esp8266/Arduino>`__ , especially the ``WiFiClient`` and ``WiFiServer`` classes.